rpy2/rpy2/doc/source/overview.rst

 Microsoft's Windows precompiled binaries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The executable can be ran; it will install the package in the default Python installation on the system.
+If available, the executable can be run; this will install the package in the default Python installation.

 .. index::
   single: install;source